 After conducting a lot of educational research and producing a lot of methodical educational films, this tool has become an essential part and plays an active role in the teaching and learning process.
 Therefore, many companies nowadays produce high-tech, multi-topic educational films (16 mm) which cover the needs of the curriculum.
 This production keeps pace with the development of production tools and meets the learning needs.
 In addition to production, companies compete in producing innovative, state-of-the-art digital display projectors and LCD screens (Al-Klub, 2005).
+Old reference due to educational films production

 In 1965, Sony, the Japanese company, introduced the first home video system (VCR).
 The digital video recorder appeared in 1990 (Al-Tawalba, Al-Sarayrah et al., 2010).
-Shaker and Safi point out that the educational film is the film that is produced according to the prescribed school textbooks (Shaker and Safi, 2009).
+Shaker and Safi (2009) point out that the educational film is the film that is produced according to the prescribed school textbooks.
 A film is an educational tool that provides the required shared experience (Sonmez & Hakverdi-Can, 2012).
 The film is one of the best learning educational media that addresses the learner’s senses in an atmosphere of excitement and suspense.
 It is deemed as an instructional content that provides content knowledge in an effortless interesting and inspiring way.
 It saves effort and time for both the teacher and the learner (Swidan and Mubarez, 2007).

 The educational film can be defined as "an audio-video medium that conveys the educational material to the learners through the internet" (Farawana, 2012).
 The content is processed and edited using programs such as Camtasia, Premiere, and Snagit (Muhamad, Ali, et al., 2009).
+Muhamad or Ali?

 Educational films help to overcome the lack of teachers’ professional competencies and lack of educational materials.
 They help to solve contemporary educational problems such as lack of competencies and buildings; they help to save time, effort and money (Salama, 2007).
 The films enable the learners to watch people and things that cannot be brought to the classroom (Al-Mahlawi, 2013).
 They hold the learners’ attention (Ubaid, 2011), and develop the self-learning and individual learning skills.
-They enable learners to teach themselves according to their abilities and intellectual capacities (Mohamad, Younes, et al, 2004).
+They enable learners to teach themselves according to their abilities and intellectual capacities (Younes, et al, 2004).
 Films are inexpensive means that can be reused for longer periods of time.
 A teacher can vary the speed of the screening, according to learners’ attention and motivation (Qandil, 2006).
 Films can be edited and used as and when required (Zaytoun, 2004).
 Films are suitable for individual differences among students through individual learning and so a student can learn according to his own speed.
 Hence, a student can control the amount of time required for his study (Al-Kriti, 2014).
 It is always possible to use multiple teaching strategies in one program; it is also possible to attach a computer with a video device to take advantage of their capacities together (interactive video) (Eshtewi and Ulaiyan, 2010).

 The microscopic video recording can record and screen the process of cell division (single cell), and can record some rare phenomena such as solar eclipse and lunar eclipses (Swidan and Mubarez, 2007).
 Films can help to teach skills that are difficult to teach in the traditional way like some sports skills and material resistance.
 More than one sense can be used to learn the content knowledge.
 In addition, films can be used to screen dangerous scientific processes to students such as fission of the nucleus (Salama, 2005).
 They can be stopped, resumed, forwarded, and rewind for discussion and interaction between the teacher and learners (Abdul Hamid, 2011).
 Students can sit in the front rows and follow the screening closely (Lazar, Althier; Sharma, Suniti, 2016).